amethyst8118/Surface-Laptop-3-OpenCore/README.md

 ## Abstract
 With its nice display, large and smooth trackpad, comfortable keyboard and its quite decent speakers, the `Surface Laptop 3` series is an excellent Hackintosh laptop.
 Moreover, the M.2 2230 SSD can be swapped easily for a larger one.

 Apart from ACPI S3 Sleep which is broken, everything on the `Intel 13.5-Inch and 15-Inch Surface Laptop 3` is working perfectly like on a real Mac.
 ACPI S4 Hibernate works great, though, and resuming from Hibernation takes around ten to fifteen seconds.
-The advantage Hibernate has over Sleep is that the device doesn't consume any power while in a hibernated state.
+The advantage Hibernate has over Sleep is that the device doesn't draw any power while in a hibernated state.

 The battery runtime is around five hours.

 > [!TIP]
-> For a near-perfect Hackintosh laptop, I recommend installing `macOS 13 Ventura` for now, as the builtin Intel Wireless chip works almost perfectly with Apple's iServices and Continuity features on Ventura.
+> I recommend installing `macOS 13 Ventura` rather than the newer `macOS 14 Sonoma` or `macOS 15 Sequoia`.
+The builtin Intel Wireless chip works almost perfectly with Apple's iServices and Continuity features on Ventura while those features are partially broken at the moment on newer versions of macOS.

 > [!IMPORTANT]
+> For macOS to be able to boot on the Surface Laptop 3, the `Secure Boot` option _**must be disabled**_ in the UEFI.
+The boot screen will then display a large red bar with a lock icon at the top of the display when Secure Boot is disabled.
+This is normal.

+> [!IMPORTANT]
-> In order to have a working trackpad and keyboard in the installer as well as in the installed OS, you **MUST** downgrade the firmware of your `Surface Laptop 3` before launching the installer.
-To do so, [follow these straightforward instructions](https://github.com/jlempen/Surface-Laptop-3-OpenCore?tab=readme-ov-file#downgrading-the-uefi-firmware).
+> The keyboard and trackpad are now working in the installer as well as in the installed OS, but the trackpad will be lagging/skipping every few seconds.
+Furthermore, the keyboard and trackpad will be unresponsive after resuming from hibernation.
+To fix those issues, you **MUST** downgrade the firmware of your `Surface Laptop 3`.
+To do so, [follow these instructions](https://github.com/jlempen/Surface-Laptop-3-OpenCore?tab=readme-ov-file#downgrading-the-uefi-firmware).
+>
+> Then, you **MUST** also replace `BigSurface.kext` and its dependencies with `BigSurfaceSLB3.kext` and its dependencies in your `config.plist` file by following [these instructions](https://github.com/jlempen/Surface-Laptop-3-OpenCore/blob/main/README.md#replacing-bigsurfacekext-with-bigsurfaceslb3kext).

+> [!WARNING]
+> If the display turns off right before the installer starts, simply shut down your Surface Book by pressing the power button for 15 to 20 seconds and power it back on to reboot into the installer again.
+It might take two or three attempts.
+Also, there might be a few display artifacts during the installation, but the display will work just fine in the installed system.
+>
+> If this method doesn't work for you, you could also add the boot argument `-igfxvesa` to the `NVRAM` -> `7C436110-AB2A-4BBB-A880-FE41995C9F82` -> `boot-args` section of your `config.plist` file.
+This disables the Intel Graphics acceleration.
+Once macOS is installed, simply remove the `-igfxvesa` boot argument from your `config.plist` file and reboot your laptop to enjoy full graphics acceleration.

+> [!CAUTION]
+> At the moment, it is not possible to have Windows installed at the same time as macOS, as the SL3 will immediately update to the latest firmware again when you reboot into Windows, even if you turn off your WiFi or disable automatic Windows Updates.
+I haven't found a way to prevent this behaviour yet.
+Any kind of Linux distribution is fine, though.
+>
 ## Disclaimer
 This repository is neither a howto nor an installation manual.
 Using these files requires at least basic knowledge of [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg), ACPI, UEFI and the art of hackintoshing in general.
 I recommend reading the excellent [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide), as well as all its linked resources.
 For those who wish to improve their hackintoshing knowledge, [5T33Z0's OC-Little-Translated](https://github.com/5T33Z0/OC-Little-Translated) repository is the most comprehensive resource I've found on the subject.

 ## Recommendations
 I recommend completely erasing the device's SSD by creating a new GPT partition table before attempting to install macOS, as it makes the installation process much easier.
 You may use any Linux live ISO with a partitioning tool such as `GParted` or `KPartition` to erase the SSD.

-For macOS to be able to boot on the Surface Laptop 3, the `Secure Boot` option _**must be disabled**_ in the UEFI.
-The boot screen will then display a large red bar with a lock icon at the top of the display when Secure Boot is disabled.
-This is normal.

 Please be aware that all `PlatformInfo` and `SMBIOS` information was removed from the OpenCore `config.plist` file.
 Users will therefore need to generate their own `PlatformInfo` with [CorpNewt's GenSMBIOS tool](https://github.com/corpnewt/GenSMBIOS) before attempting to boot a Surface Laptop 3 with this repository's EFI folder.